tom-draper/digital-sky/README.md

 ts-node scripts/main -n <count>
 ```

-For more extreme skies, modify the random config generator function `randConfig()` in `src/config.ts` to your liking.
+For more extreme skies, modify the random config generator function `randConfig()` in `src/config.ts` to your preference.

 ## Public Gallery